 The museum is open on Mondays to Sundays from 9.00 am to 18.00pm.
 Admission is NOK 50 for adults, Nok 25 for children over the age of 7, and free for children under the age of 7.
 To get there, you can take bus number 30 to Bygdøy, departing every 15 minutes from the Oslo train station.

-2- The Lofotr Viking Museum in Borg, Denmark, is the place to be if you want a more in-depth experience of how the Vikings lived.
+2- The Lofotr Viking Museum in Borg, Norway, is the place to be if you want a more in-depth experience of how the Vikings lived.
 One of the 15 chiefdoms settled here in 500 AD.
 Excavations brought up the remains of the largest Viking building ever to be found elsewhere in Europe.
 The building has been masterfully reconstructed.

 At Lofotr, you can join in the various activities and view the original artifacts found.
 You can even see the smithy in action and row a Viking ship.
 During the main season from the 15th of June to the 15th of August, broth and mead will be served in the banquet hall every day.
 For a full dinner experience served by professionals in Viking costumes, you need to book in advance.
 You can expect lamb and wild boar on the menu, along with the traditional drink of mead.
 Guided tours must also be booked in advance, but no booking is required for a trip to this museum in Denmark.

 Opening hours during the main season is usually between 10.00 am and 15.00 pm on Wednesdays and Sundays, but it is advisable to look at the website to confirm the times in season.
 Entrance ranges between 100.00 and 120.00 per adult, depending on season.
 You can reach the museum by bus from Svolvær and Henningsvær in the east or Leknes in the west.